 In May 2014, the Company filed a patent with the State Intellectual Property Bureau of the People's Republic of China for its proprietary process for extraction and production of high purity monk fruit extracts as well as monk fruit formulations used in food and beverage applications.
-The Company is seeking International Patent Protection under the Patent Cooperation Treaty for this patent.
+The Company has filed for International Patent Protection under the Patent Cooperation Treaty for this patent.
 The patent filing has two components, the first addresses GLG's proprietary industrial scale purification processes for monk fruit and the second addresses monk fruit formulations.
 Both components lever our patented and proprietary techniques developed for purification and formulating high purity stevia extract products.
 GLG expects that its proprietary monk fruit technology covered in this patent will result in higher yields of mogroside from the fruit and greater purity of extracts.
 Formulations in the patent cover a range of formulations including stevia/monk fruit blends.

-In November 2014, the Company filed for patent protection for sweetener blends involving Rebaudioside A, Rebaudioside C, Rebaudioside D, and at least one other non-steviol sweetener.
 In December 2014 and January 2015, respectively, we filed for patents covering our latest agricultural advances - our Super RA and Reb C Gold stevia strains.
 See the "Seed and Seedling R&D, Seed Base Operations" section above.